Join the Great Dane Care Newsletter!

 Potential Medical Causes of Laziness

-While their massive size is the primary source of most laziness, there are also scenarios in which medical issues could also lead to increased “laziness”.
+While their massive size is the primary source of laziness, there are also scenarios in which medical issues could also lead to increased “laziness”.

 I note that in quotes because overtiredness can also be mistaken for general laziness.